tylercarder05/tylercarder05.github.io/bio.md

 # Tyler Carder - An Orioles Fan from the Beginning

+I was born in Herleen, Netherlands.
+My father was enlisted in the Air Force and was station there.
+We returned to the United States and lived in Wyoming and New Mexico.
+Our family traveled to Seattle, Cincinatti, Phoenix, Denver, Chicago, Philadelphia and Baltimore to attend baseball games.
+We continue the tradition today to attend baseball games at different stadiums across the United States.

 At an early age I became an Orioles fan watching Cal Ripken, Jr. play for the Baltimore Orioles Professional Baseball Team.
 At age 9 in Seattle, Washington, while the Orioles played the Seattle Mariners, I received my first Cal Ripken, Jr. autographed baseball.
 From that moment on I was a die hard loyal **"O"** Fan.

 ### To learn more about the Baltimore Orioles visit the [Official Orioles Webpage](https://www.mlb.com/orioles) by clicking this [Link](https://www.mlb.com/orioles)